loomnetwork/loom-sdk-documentation/docs/zh-CN/how-to-loom-js-webpack.md

 mkdir loom-js-webpack-demo && cd loom-js-webpack-demo
 ```

-2. Initialize the project and install `webpack` and `webpack-cli` as development dependencies: with:
+2. Initialize the project and install `webpack` and `webpack-cli` as development dependencies with:

 ```bash
 npm init -y && npm install webpack webpack-cli --save-dev